 The gatehouse is the most impressive structure within the inner bailey.
 Similar to a keep, the three-storey structure has two towers formed on either side of the entrance passage, and on either side lie two guardrooms.
 Two smaller, cylindrical towers project into the inner bailey, the gatehouse also contained domestic accommodation.

-The Welsh leader Madog ap Llywelyn launched an unsuccesful attack on the castle during his rebellion of 1294-5, but in 1404 Owen Glendower suceeded in capturing it, he held a parliament there and for a time it served as his capital before being retaken by the English in 1408
+The Welsh leader Madog ap Llywelyn launched an unsuccessful attack on the castle during his rebellion of 1294-5, but in 1404 Owen Glendower succeeded in capturing it, he held a parliament there and for a time it served as his capital before being retaken by the English in 1408

 During the Wars of the Roses, Harlech Castle was the subject of a lengthy siege lasting for seven years, the castle was the last to hold out for the Lancastrian cause.
 Eventually starvation and famine forced the defenders to surrender, and Dafydd ap Ieuan, the constable, handed over the castle to his Yorkist opponent Lord Herbert.
 The song Men of Harlech was written to commemorate the garrison's defenders.